JetBrains/intellij-platform-plugin-template/README.md

 </idea-plugin>
 ```

-You can read more about this file in [IntelliJ Platform SDK DevGuide][docs:plugin.xml].
+You can read more about this file in the [IntelliJ Platform SDK DevGuide][docs:plugin.xml].

-## Sample Code
+## Sample code

-The prepared template provides as little code as possible because it is impossible for a general scaffold to fulfil
+The prepared template provides as little code as possible because it is impossible for a general scaffold to fulfill
-all the specific requirements of the various types of the plugins (language support, build tools, VCS related tools).
+all the specific requirements for all types of plugins (language support, build tools, VCS related tools).
-Keeping that in mind, the template does contain the following files:
+The template contains only the following files:

 ```
 .